Nicholas Kaldor: Biography

 Kaldor was invited by then Prime Minister of India—Jawaharlal Nehru—to design an expenditure tax system for India in the 1950s.
 He also went to India's Centre for Development Studies (CDS) in 1985 to inaugurate and deliver the first Joan Robinson Memorial Lecture.
 Owing to these links, the Kaldor family donated his entire personal collection to the CDS Library.
 There are 362 books in the collection and they cover a wide range of titles on economic theory, classical political economy, business cycles and history of economic thought.

+Kaldor was married to Clarissa Goldschmidt, a history graduate from Somerville College, Oxford and Frances Stewart the economist and Mary Kaldor the political scientists are thir children.

 Business cycle theory

-After the publication of John Maynard Keynes' General Theory many attempts were made to build a business cycle model.
+After the publication of John Maynard Keynes' General Theory, many attempts were made to build a business cycle model.
 The models that were built by American Neo-Keynesians such as Paul Samuelson proved unstable.
 They could not describe why an economy should cycle through recession and growth in a stable fashion.
 The British Neo-Keynesian John Hicks tried to improve the theory by imposing rigid ceilings and floors on the model.
 But most people thought that this was a poor way of explaining the cycle as it relied on artificial, exogenous constraints.
 Kaldor, however, had actually invented a fully coherent and highly realistic account of the business cycle in 1940.
 He used non-linear dynamics to construct this theory.
 Kaldor's theory was similar to Samuelson's and Hicks' as it used a multiplier-accelerator model to understand the cycle.
 It differed from these theories, however, as Kaldor introduced the capital stock as an important determinant of the trade cycle.
 This was in keeping with Keynes' sketch of the business cycle in his General Theory.

 Following Keynes, Kaldor argued that investment depended positively on income and negatively on the accumulated capital stock.
 The idea that investment depends positively on the growth of income is simply the idea of the accelerator model that holds that in periods of high income growth and hence demand growth, investment should rise in the anticipation of high income and demand growth in the future.
 The intuition lying behind the negative relationship to the accumulation of the capital stock is due to the fact that if firms have a very large amount of productive capacity accumulated already they will not be as inclined to invest in more.
 Kaldor was in effect integrating Roy Harrod's ideas about unbalanced growth into his theory.

 In the standard accelerator model that stood behind Samuelson's and Hicks' business cycle theories investment was determined as such:

 This states that investment is determined by exogenous investment and lagged income multiplied by the accelerator coefficient.
 Kaldor's model modified this to include a negative coefficient for the capital stock: